 By now you all know how passionate I am about tea.
-One could even say that I am obsessed.
 I do everything that I can to help the industry grow, both through this blog and other efforts.
-There are times where I am frustrated by certain attitudes (like closed-mindedness), outdated policies, and resistance to change that hold things back from getting to where they could or should be.
+I often find myself frustrated by closed-mindedness, outdated policies, and resistance to change.
+These kinds of issues hold things back from getting to where they could or should be.
 For several years fellow bloggers and I have commiserated, telling each other that someone needs to do something.

-Recently I had the opportunity to be part of a group that is working to make positive change, helping the specialty tea industry to grow here in the U.S. When deciding if I would join in the cause, a quote that is often misattributed to Gahndi came to mind.
+Recently I had the opportunity to be part of a group that is working to make positive change.
+Their main goal is helping the specialty tea industry to grow here in the U.S. A quote usually misattributed to Gandhi came to mind:

 “You must be the change you want to see in the world.”